 - Climate Projection Model: New regional climate model for Africa generates mid-century climate projections to produce more near-term data for policy-relevant variables such as changes in growing season, precipitation, and heat index.

-- Social Conflict in Africa Database: New database analyzes various forms of social and political unrest in Africa.
+- Social Conflict Analysis Database: New database analyzes various forms of social and political unrest in Africa and Latin America.

 - Armed Conflict Location and Event Data: Provides real-time tracking of the actions of opposition groups, governments, and militias continent-wide.